Senozoid/ZC1-handbook/start.md

 #### Setup on Windows

-Double-click on the downloaded file to extract it to your location of choice.
+Double-click on the downloaded file to extract the contents to your location of choice.

 #### Launch on Windows

 Go to the game directory (where you extracted the files).
-In the game directory, find the `.exe` file, and run it.
+There, double-click on the `Shadow-of-Doom.exe` file to launch it.
 You can also make a desktop shortcut to make things easier.

 ### Play on Linux